repnz/windbg-cheat-sheet/README.md

 you open WinDbg it will save this arrangement.

+## Initialization Commands

+- !sym noisy - this will allow you to understand better why the debugger is stuck:)
+- .kdfiles <map file> - this will save you some time by automatically loading the .sys file from the host machine, this way you won't need to copy the .sys file.
+The downside is that it doesn't work with user mode executables, so you need to find another method for them (copy pasting or using some kind of share)
+- .reload - this will referesh

 ## Installing and Loading Device Drivers

 Installing a driver is done by registering it in the registry under the services key.
 Loading the driver is done by calling the